-Art Gallery with 40 selected paintings, sketches, sculpture pieces, and special pieces of art in wood, embroidery, metal wire, groundnut shells, etc. on Mahatma Gandhi
+Art Gallery: 40 selected paintings, sketches, sculpture pieces, and special pieces of art in wood, embroidery, metal wire, groundnut shells, etc. on Mahatma Gandhi

-The one thing I really like about this Museum is the comprehensive website though it does not have working sub-links.
 The museum showcases artefacts that are symbolic of Gandhi’s relationship with Bengal and its people; and his love for them.
 The collections includes videos, photographs, letters, and objects used by Gandhi during his stay in Bengal.
 You’d also find hand-spun samples of threads by Gandhi and Kasturba.
 Apart from that, the Museum also has portraits of other freedom fighters.

 Housed in a 17th-century Nayak queen’s palace (Tamukkam Palace belonging to Rani Mangammal of built in about 1670 A.D), this excellent museum contains an impressively moving and comprehensive account of India’s struggle for independence, with details ranging from the “Coming of the White Men in 1498” till 1947, with supporting illustrations.

 In 1921, it was here in Madurai that Gandhi adopted the dhoti as a symbol of native pride & his preferred style of dressing; this was what gave him the moniker of ‘Half Naked Fakir’ around the globe.
 Another historic event with far-reaching consequences was when the doors of the famous Meenakshi Amman Temple were thrown open to Harijans (untouchables) – a major victory for Gandhi against the obnoxious practice of untouchability which was prevalent in India in those days.
 Gandhiji visited Meenakshi Temple in 1946 along with the Harijans as a victory for the cause of Harijans being allowed entry into temples.